As a leader, communicating change effectively is definitely an asset in the workplace – and life in general.

 Focus On Inspiring People Across Channels

-Software entrepreneur and Salesforce CEO Marc Benioff built a multi-billion empire through telling his software company’s stories via multiple channels and embracing social media.
+Software entrepreneur and Salesforce CEO Marc Benioff built a multi-billion empire by telling his software company’s stories via multiple channels and embracing social media.

 “The future of communicating with customers rests in engaging with them through every possible channel: phone, email, chat, Web, and social networks.
 Customers are discussing the company’s products and brand in real-time.
 Companies need to join the conversation.”

 – Marc Benioff